|Oracle® Database SQL Tuning Guide

 0), whereas an unselective query returns a high proportion of rows (selectivity close to

-A join that returns rows from the first table when at least one match exist in the second table.
+A join that returns rows from the first table when at least one match exists in the second table.
 For example, you list departments with at least one employee.
 The difference between a semijoin and a conventional join is that rows in the first table are returned at most once.
 Semijoins use the

 An area in the shared pool that contains the parse tree and execution plan for a SQL statement.
 Only one shared SQL area exists for a unique statement.
 The shared SQL area is sometimes referred to as the cursor cache.